Understanding Chain-of-Thought in LLMs through Information Theory: Related Works

 Process-based reward modelling (PRMs) \citep{lightman2023lets, uesato2022solving} is an alternative approach which directly predicts the correctness of intermediate CoT reasoning steps.
 Likewise, various other approaches rely on annotated CoT datasets for benchmarking \citep{jacovi2024chainofthought, yu2024metamath, Amini2019Mathqa, liu2020logiqa, xi2024training, Nguyen2024DirectEO, xie2024online, mcleish2024transformers}.
-While these benchmarks and methodologies can be valuable for improving LLM reasoning, collecting annotated data can be very costly and is not readily scalable to other tasks.
-Unlike these methods, our approach computes the information gain at each step, providing a richer measure of LLM performance without requiring any human-annotated CoT data.
+While these benchmarks and methodologies aid LLM reasoning, collecting annotated data is costly and not easily scalable.
+In contrast, our approach evaluates an LLM's CoT reasoning without human-annotated CoT data.